-The Penpoll Smelting Works were built soon after, because in April 1827 John Swan "is now ready to receive samples of Lead Ore for assaying, and to treat for purchase"; but in 1828 he was involved in a lawsuit with Viscount Falmouth and was made bankrupt.
+The Penpoll Smelting Works were built soon after, because in April 1827 John Swan "is now ready to receive samples of Lead Ore for assaying, and to treat for purchase"; but in 1828 he was involved in a lawsuit with Viscount Falmouth and was made bankrupt within the bankruptsy sale.
 He is described as "of Truro, Merchant" supplying mining and building requisites such as coals, timber, iron, candles, leather, Bridgewater bricks, tiles and laths.
-The sale was held at Pearce's Hotel, Truro, now "The Royal, on September 22nd and describes the Works: -
+The sale was held at Pearce's Hotel, Truro, now "The Royal", on September 22nd and describes the Works: -

 "the newly erected Lead Smelting Works contains Calcining Furnaces, 2 Flowing Furnaces, 3 Refining Furnaces, with all necessary Working Tools Moulds, Test Rings etc. and stock of bone ashes.
 In complete repair and calculated for smelting 180 tons of Lead a month".

 Lemon Quay was also to be sold and details could be obtained from Mr. Wm.
 Penrose of Tregie, Feock.
 In 1829 creditors received 10s0d in the £ and another 2s0d in 1831.